Gracy222/WellnessHub/README.md

 # WellnessHub
- This is a place where drugs are purchased
+ This is a place where drugs are purchased, where a standby Pharmist is available